prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Object Detector/README.md

 ## Disclaimers, if any

 This program does not work all the time.
 It may draw a rectangle around an area where the object isn't present.
+The program also cannot detect more than one object for the time being.